NNikoGG/vibe-pdf/README.md

 # VibePDF

 A modern web application for processing and summarizing PDF documents using AI, built with Next.js 15 and TypeScript.
+Click [here](https://vibe-pdf.vercel.app/) to check out the live demo!

 ![Project Image](./public/opengraph-image.png)